Many may find this weird.

 Also, as the window shades are opened, light from outside is allowed to enter the cabin.
 It may help and guide the passengers in an emergency.
 However, it will also update them about any situation outside the aircraft (such as fire or something).

-Now the question arises, if accommodation is the real thing behind this, why are we allowed to keep personal reading lights on?
+If that is the case then why are we allowed to keep personal reading lights on?
 Even during landing?

 Personal Reading Lights are of less intensity, and hardly have a large area of the span.
 Hence, the visual field might not be much disturbed, even if they are kept on.
 However, it is advisable to keep them off too.